ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

     geographical code in the zones table.
-2. Join the zones (“zonas”) table with the households (“viviendas”) table to match each unit to its location (i.e., household ID 100 is in the “Los Ríos (14th)” region.
+2. Join the zones (“zonas”) table with the households (“viviendas”) table to match each unit to its location (i.e., household ID 100 is in the “Los Ríos (14th)” region).
 3. Group by `p01` and count the number of units.

-One way to do this could be:
+For example, if we want to look at the 14th region specifically, one way to do this could be:

     tbl(con, "zonas") %>%
       mutate(region = str_sub(geocodigo, 1, 2)) %>%